jhonathan-lkmx/skyou-web/content/inkjet-printing.md

 ![sublimation image](./img/inkjet-printing-sublimation.jpg)

 Sublimation inks are printed from an inkjet head onto a roll of transfer paper.
 The paper is then placed on top of the fabric while heat and pressure are applied.
-The ink turns into a gas and dyes to the fibers permanently.
+The ink turns into a gas and dyes the fibers of the fabric permanently.

 We use sublimation for all of our polyester and rPET fabrics.